xdy/xdy-pf2e-workbench/README.md

 ## Current features

 * NPC Mystification.
-Sets the name of a token *on the active scene* based on it's traits if mystified (by holding the configured modifier key when dragging into the scene, or by clicking the mystify button in the token hud).
+Sets the name of a token on the current scene based on it's traits if mystified (by holding the configured modifier key when dragging into the scene, or by clicking the mystify button in the token hud).
 There are several options to filter out certain types of traits.
 A prefix or postfix can be added to the mystified name (either a user-provided word, or one rolled on a user-provided rollable table).
 A random number can be added after the postfix, and optionally be kept when demystifying the creature.
 E.g. 'Skeletal Champion' can become 'Unknown Mindless Undead Skeleton' + random number.
 * Optional keybind and combat context menu to move the selected combatant to before the current combatant in the initiative order (normally used when the current combatant has just killed the selected combatant).
 * Option to automatically purge all expired effects each turn.

 ## Installation